RightMesh/Superpeer/README.md

 # Setting up
 If you want to run the parity client directly, run the `configure.sh` script.
-This will install parity from .deb (on Linux) or homebrew on MacOS and start it up.
+This will install parity from .deb (on Linux) or Homebrew on MacOS and start it up.
+If it is running on mac and Homebrew is not installed then it will be installed.

 Otherwise you can uncomment the last few lines in the build.gradle script to run parity in vagrant.
 If you wish to run it